-They will then delete your NHS numbers and remove any personal information like your name or address.
+They will then delete the NHS numbers and remove any personal information like their name or address.

-NHS England will follow laws about how to keep your information safe.
+NHS England will follow laws about how to keep information safe.
 These are called the General Data Protection Regulations (GDPR).

-The data that we will link your NHS number to includes:
+The data that we will link the NHS number to includes: